How does it work?

-The Japan Society Film Virtual Cinema platform is not compatible with our Membership database.
-Therefore, the Japan Society Film Virtual Cinema platform has no way of detecting who is a Member and who is not.
+The Japan Society Virtual Cinema platform is not compatible with our Membership database.
+Therefore, the Japan Society Virtual Cinema platform has no way of detecting who is a Member and who is not.

 How much is the member rate for rental?

 Members save 20% on the cost of rentals.
 This discount is applied only when you enter the promo code provided to you by email, and can be used for eligible virtual screenings across all programs.
 Discounted bundles are excluded.